Applies to: All Reolink cameras & NVRs

-When using a surveillance camera or an analog television, you would notice the PAL and NTSC.
-Both are two different video system standards.
-There are considerations to keep in mind:
+When using a surveillance camera or an analog television, you would notice that normally, there are two different video system standards (PAL and NTSC).

 - What are the Differences between PAL and NTSC

 - What are the Compatibility Problems and Solutions